TIBHannover/Dockerized-CKAN4CRC/README.md

 # Dockerized CKAN4CRC

 The dockerized CKAN for the CRC (SFB) project.
+This code is adopted from the original CKAN docker.
+Modifications made to add CRC-related components.

 **Included CKAN Plugins**